AriFordsham/GHCWiki/building/running-tests.md

         normal                  -- no special options
         optc                    -- -O -fvia-C
         optasm                  -- -O -fasm
-        prof                    -- -O -prof -auto-all
+        profc                   -- -O -prof -auto-all -fvia-C
         profasm                 -- -O -prof -auto-all -fasm
-        unreg                   -- -unreg
         ghci                    -- (run only, not compile) run test under GHCi extcore                 -- -fext-core
         optextcore              -- -O -fext-core
+        threaded1               -- -threaded -debug
-        threaded                -- -threaded
+        threaded2               -- -threaded -O, and +RTS -N2 at run-time
         hpc                     -- -fhpc
 ```

 certain ways are enabled automatically if the GHC build in the local
 tree supports them.
-Ways that are enabled this way are optasm, prof,
+Ways that are enabled this way are optasm, profc,
-profasm, unreg, threaded, and ghci.
+profasm, threaded1, threaded2, and ghci.

 # Updating tests when the output changes